kardashev-lab/esg-copilot/README.md

-# ESG AI Co-Pilot
+# Reggie - AI Regulations Co-Pilot

-An AI-powered co-pilot for ESG and sustainability professionals, designed to help companies navigate complex ESG reporting requirements, compliance frameworks, and sustainability best practices.
+**"Let's Reggie it!"** - An AI-powered co-pilot for ESG and sustainability professionals, designed to help companies navigate complex ESG reporting requirements, compliance frameworks, and sustainability best practices.

+## 🎯 What is Reggie?

+Reggie is your AI-powered regulations co-pilot that makes ESG compliance simple and efficient.
+Whether you're navigating complex sustainability frameworks, generating compliance reports, or analyzing supply chain risks, Reggie is here to help you "Reggie it" - making regulatory compliance as easy as possible.

 ## Features